CryptoHiveNet/crypto-web/README.md

-#CryptoWeb
+# CryptoWeb

-This a crypto curreny software that has been developed by a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a crypto currency software that has been developed by a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This original project comprises three distinct parts, each corresponding to one of three different platforms.
 Here you are working on the web part which is a Next.js software.
 Below are some important considerations to keep in mind while working on this project(if you join to this project).
 You can refer to this file as the project's documentation.

 ## Getting Started